cutting-room-floor/map-site/readme.md

 ]);
 ```

 If instead we want the layer switcher to move the map but not change its content, we can pass it a `center` object instead.
-The `center` object also works similarly to its use in the map, with a `lat`, `lon`, and optional `zoom` property (if `zoom` is ommitted, the map will recenter, but keep its current zoom level).
+The `center` object also works similarly to its use in the map, with a `lat`, `lon`, and optional `zoom` property (if `zoom` is omitted, the map will recenter, but keep its current zoom level).
 There's also a new property called `ease`, which is the time in milliseconds to animate moving the map to this new location.
 It's optional too.
-Ommitting it will just snap the map to its new location.
+Omitting it will just snap the map to its new location.

 ```js
 new MB.layers('nav', 'map', [